weaveworks/progressive-delivery/docs/designs/progessive delivery/canary-metrics.md

   string query = 5;
 }
 ```
 ### Journeys Validation

 **Alternative A journey validation**

+Both overview and detailed journey get fullfilled by a single request.

 Given the request `GET /v1/pd/canaries/my-canary`
 And a response like